Covid Adjustments and FAQs

 SSA will make a decision to run or cancel programs taking into consideration a combination of US and host-country health and safety authority recommendations as well as logistics and demand for a program.

-We are continuously monitoring the global health situation and considering recommendations of US and local health authorities, and will make a determination by December 15th for all Spring 2021 programs at that time.
-Keep in mind that some of our partner institutions may make announcements prior to this date
+We are continuously monitoring the global health situation and considering recommendations of US and local health authorities, and will make a determination several months before a program start date.
+Keep in mind that some of our partner institutions may make announcements prior to this date.

-We will only cancel a program after that date if the country prohibits students from entering immediately prior to the program start date
+We will only cancel a program close to the start date if the host country changes regulations to prohibit foreign students from entering immediately prior to the program start date.

 - For Spain: Most programs are under 90 days and thus do not require you to obtain a specific student visa prior to traveling.
 We will provide you with a letter certifying your full-time enrollment status and insurance coverage, which you will need to present at the airports.
 Students who plan to be in-country for over 90 days (eg. Integrated Program students) must speak with their SSA representative about the need for a visa.